^

 Tuberculosis of bones or spinal cord

-Differentiated treatment of back pain vertebrogenic character depends on their pathogenetic mechanisms.
-Complex pathogenetic therapy is aimed at the affected segment, the elimination of muscle-tonic manifestations and myogenic trigger zones, neuromyospirosis foci, visceral foci of irritation, and autoallergic processes.
+Differentiated treatment of back pain of vertebrogenic nature depends on their pathogenetic mechanisms.
+Complex pathogenetic therapy is aimed at the affected segment, elimination of muscular-tonic manifestations and myogenic trigger zones, foci of neuromyo-osteofibrosis, visceral foci of irritation, autoallergic processes.

 In addition, treatment should be differentiated depending on the phase of the disease.
-In the initial phases or with exacerbation, the treatment is aimed at reducing and then completely removing the pain syndrome, immobilization, anti-edema, desensitizing, spasmolytic agents, therapeutic drug blockades, special types of massage, vitamin therapy (neurorubin) play an important role.
-The main place is occupied by non-steroidal anti-inflammatory drugs (topical - gels, ointments, oral and parenteral - diclac) and muscle relaxants - tolperisone hydrochloride (midocals) in / m at 100 mg (1 ml) 2 times / day.
-After parenteral administration, 150 mg of midocular 3 times a day are administered per day.
+In the initial phases or during exacerbation, treatment is aimed at reducing and then completely eliminating the pain syndrome, a significant role in this belongs to immobilization, decongestants, desensitizing, antispasmodic agents, therapeutic drug blockades, special types of massage, vitamin therapy (neuroRubin).
+The main place is occupied by non-steroidal anti-inflammatory drugs (topical - gels, ointments; oral and parenteral - diclac) and muscle relaxants - tolperisone hydrochloride (mydocalm) intramuscularly 100 mg (1 ml) 2 times a day.
+After parenteral administration, 150 mg of mydocalm is prescribed 3 times a day orally.

 Differential diagnosis of back pain